 Internal networks, too

-Although it’s easy to think of networking as something that only happens externally, it’s often easier to do at the company you’re already in, happening semi-organically and semi-deliberately over the course of your work.
+Although it's easy to think of networking as something that only happens externally, it's often easier to do at the company you're already in, where it happens semi-organically and semi-deliberately over the course of your work.
 This approach has the added advantage of directly improving your day-to-day work as well.
-Longer term, those folks will eventually leave and spread across the industry, bootstrapping your broader network.
-This works really well when you’re at a decently large or prestigious company, and is a bit less effective as your current company gets smaller or less prestigious.
+Longer-term, those folks will eventually leave and spread across the industry, bootstrapping your broader network.
+This works really well when you're at a decently large or prestigious company and is a bit less effective as your current company gets smaller or less prestigious.

 Among the folks who didn't mention developing a personal network, most mentioned creating an ambient network of learning based on keeping current with industry books and following industry leaders on social networks, particularly Twitter.

 Diana Pojar’s comment was

 I use Twitter extensively, but I'm mostly a consumer and follow many people in tech.
 I usually follow people that I saw talking at conferences, or I worked with, and I find their content relevant to me.
 Here’s a couple, in no specific order: Camille Fournier, Lara Hogan, Josh Wills, Vicki Boykis, David Gasca, Julia Grace, Holden Karau, John Allspaw, Charity Majors, Theo Schlossnagle, Jessica Joy Kerr, Sarah Catanzaro, Orange Book.

 Damian Schenkelman mentioned,

 I try to follow people on Twitter who I think are doing interesting things and from who I can learn.
 There are so many people doing interesting things and so much to learn!
 Some of the names that come to mind: [including Aphyr, Tanya Reilly, and David Fowler].